lookang/TagUI/SLStitlechange/readme.md

 1. Open your terminal.
 2. Navigate to the `SLStitlechange` directory.
 3. Run the script.

-It seems like you're trying to run a TagUI script from the command line.
 Here's how you can do it:
 1. Open your terminal.
 2. Navigate to the directory where your `titlechangefromurl.tag` file is located.
 3. Run the following command: `tagui titlechangefromurl.tag url.csv`